 The Immune-Microbiota Interactions Laboratory investigates the cellular and molecular mechanisms of host-microbiota interactions in immune-mediated diseases.
-The group explores in particular basic mechanisms of immunologic tolerance in the context of the gut, skin, and other mucosal microbiota.
+The group explores in particular basic mechanisms of immunologic tolerance in the context of the gut, skin, and oral microbiota.
 The lab has previously investigated this field at Yale University (https://medicine.yale.edu/lab/kriegel/) before relocating to the University of Münster, Germany.
-The lab has recently identified several pathobionts in autoimmunity (Vieira et al, Science 2018; Greiling et al, Sci Transl Med 2018; Ruff et al, Cell Host Microbe 2019; Zegarra-Ruiz et al, Cell Host Microbe 2019) that are being studied in more depth.
-The lab is highly interdisciplinary and uses human tissue, organoid, and murine gnotobiotic approaches coupled with next-generation human microbiome sequencing to identify commensal triggers in autoimmunity and cancer.
-Techniques span a broad range from immunology, cell and molecular biology to microbiology including gnotobiotics and metagenomics.
+The lab has identified several pathobionts in autoimmunity (Vieira et al, Science 2018; Greiling et al, Sci Transl Med 2018; Ruff et al, Cell Host Microbe 2019; Zegarra-Ruiz et al, Cell Host Microbe 2019) that are being studied in more depth in Münster.
+The lab is highly interdisciplinary and uses gnotobiotic approaches in order to study human microbiota in in-vivo models and to identify commensal triggers in autoimmunity and cancer.
+Techniques span a broad range from immunology, microbiology, cell and molecular biology to metagenomics.

-The Immune-Microbiota Interactions Laboratory is affiliated with the Section of Rheumatology and Clinical Immunology at the University Hospital of Münster and the Institute of Experimental Musculoskeletal Medicine.
-It is located adjacent to the Max-Planck Institute for Molecular Biomedicine and partly housed in the Center for Molecular Biology of Inflammation with nearby labs from virology, infection biology, immunology, and proteomics among other disciplines.
+The Immune-Microbiota Interactions Laboratory is affiliated with the Department of Translational Rheumatology and Immunology at the Institute of Muscoloskeletal Medicine an the Section of Rheumatology and Clinical Immunology at the University Hospital of Münster.
+It is located in the Röntgen and von-Esmarch-Streets adjacent to the Max-Planck Institute for Molecular Biomedicine and partly housed in the Center for Molecular Biology of Inflammation with nearby labs from virology, infection biology, immunology, and proteomics among other disciplines.

 Prof. Dr. Martin Kriegel